Delayed Wind Onset in Pa 30, the Remnant of Type Iax SN 1181: Discussions

-If SN~1181 is a pure-deflagration SN~Iax, a surviving He star companion is expected, however, none has been identified within Pa~30.
-Two possibilities remain at least.
+If the binary system is not disrupted, two possibilities remain at least.
 First, if the WD is enshrouded by an optically thick wind with the photosphere at $\sim 10^{10}~\cm$, the He star could lie within it and be obscured.
 Second, the He star companion may lie outside the photosphere but be intrinsically faint—particularly at UV wavelengths—and has therefore escaped detection in existing observations.
 The two cases are examined in the following subsections.